 Being a managed cloud database Azure SQL Database provides built-in functionality for automatic database backups.
-It allows you to restore your database to any point in the past and those backups are kept in a reliable geo-redundant storage.
+It allows you to restore your database to any point in the past and those backups are kept in reliable geo-redundant storage.
 So why do we need other tools like SqlBackupAndFtp to backup of Azure SQL Database?
 This can be the case when you need to get a copy of your database locally, outside Azure infrastructure.
-In this post, you can find a step-by-step guide on how to backup Microsoft Azure SQL Database with the help of SQLBackupAndFTP.
+In this post, you can find a step-by-step guide on how to backup the Microsoft Azure SQL Database with the help of SQLBackupAndFTP.

 Backup vs Export

 Microsoft calls this procedure Azure Database Export and it significantly differs from the built-in backups at least because it doesn’t save transaction logs and that makes the point-in-time recovery impossible.
 Nevertheless, it used to be the only way to backup Azure SQL Database when the built-in backup capabilities were not available yet.

 The export procedure produces a BACPAC file, which is intrinsically a ZIP file containing the metadata and data from an Azure SQL database.
 You can download this BACPAC file locally and later import it back to Azure or even into a SQL Server on-premises installation.

 It is necessary to mention that, to guarantee transaction consistency a copy of your Azure Database will be created during the export process.
 This copy is treated as a second database and is billed as such.
 So if your database is big enough it might take significant time and money to export it locally.

 How to backup Microsoft Azure Cloud SQL Database

 1. Connect SQLBackupAndFTP to the logical SQL Server in the Azure

 Go to your “Microsoft Azure Dashboard” page and choose the logical SQL Server in the Azure:

 You can see information about your server after clicking on the server’s name on the Dashboard: